 Here are the two main strategies for fixing your coffee:

 - Change the brewing time.
 For brewers like the french press, where the coffee brews until you directly stop it, you can easily just change the brew time.
 Adding or cutting even just 15 seconds can make a difference.
 For pour over brewing, this means pouring your water more slowly to extend the total brew time or faster to cut it down.

 - Adjust your grind size.
 Finer grounds extract faster, and coarse grinds take longer.
 If your coffee is under extracted, grind finer next time.
 If it tastes over extracted, try a coarser grind size to slow down the extraction (and lead to less overall).
 And for pour over brewing, remember that adjusting your grind size will also adjust the rate your water drains (impacting your total brew time), so make small changes here.
-(Related Reading: “10 Best Coffee Grinders (Review)” from our friends at My Friends Coffee)
+(Related Reading: “10 Best Coffee Grinders (Review)” from our friends at Urban Bean Coffee)